 This black LLC is the third Praktica L-Series SLR in my collection.
 It is also the first Praktica I bought that comes with an original ever-ready case.
 Except for meter, which I cannot test without a battery, the camera is in working order although the usual light-seals repair might still be needed.
 The lens itself is pretty clean and was protected with a cheap filter (“cheap” because its rim is plastic!) but the diaphragm is extremely sluggish and thus would need a thorough cleaning.
 After this black LLC, I have also acquired a chrome one from an old camera lot:

-Status: Two In Collection
+Status: One Sold, One In Collection